Trees : Stefaan van Biesen

 The tree installation of Stefaan Van Biesen, ‘Library’ (‘Appendix’) shows a same sensibility and empathy for the environment in which he is working.
 To him, the park and nature are no setting.
 They almost become a medium, a place where man is confronted with incomprehensible phenomena and insoluble questions, but also with his own impotence and insignificance.
 Doubt and melancholy are never hard to find in Van Biesen’s oeuvre [art critic Paul Geerts].

-Contrary to other cultural forms, art is rarely associated with the library.
-Although literature became a commonplace in various museums, museums have lost their status of art temples in favour of public houses where the focus is not only on collections but also on imagination, in manifold ways.
-Museums are beyond conservation.
-They question themselves and participate in a dialogue with their visitors.
-Writers and literature in general are invited to collaborate.
-This article investigates whether libraries experience a similar evolution and explores what contemporary art has the libraries to offer.
+Unlike other cultural forms, art is seldom associated with libraries.
+While literature has become a common feature in various museums, museums themselves have shifted away from their traditional role as temples of art toward becoming dynamic public spaces.
+These spaces focus not only on collections but also on imagination in diverse and evolving ways.
+Museums have moved beyond mere conservation; they constantly question themselves and actively engage in dialogue with their visitors.
+Writers and literature are frequently invited to collaborate in this process.

 [The Nervated Skin] CC Ter Vesten Beveren Belgium 2006.
 A project with poet Geert Vermeire.